Certificate of Insurance (COI)

 A certificate of insurance is often requested in the case of a project or job in which liability concerns and the possibility of great financial losses are very real.
 In such a case, your client or partner will request a COI from you to prove that certain liabilities will be covered by your insurance program.

 A COI essentially summarizes your business insurance coverage details.
-It includes the most important, basic information related to your coverage, such as the policy’s expiration date and effective date, who is covered by the policy, what type of coverage it is (general liability, property insurance, etc.), and your policy’s limits.
+It includes the most important, basic information related to your coverage, such as the policy’s expiration date and effective date, who is covered by the policy, what type of coverage it is (general liability insurance, property insurance, etc.), and your policy’s limits.

-The certificate of insurance was created in order to make it easier to show proof of insurance to your clients and business partners.
+The certificate of insurance was created in order to make it easier to show proof of insurance to your potential clients and business partners.
 Instead of sending them your entire insurance policy contract to see, you can send them a one-page document detailing all the most vital information related to your policy.

 If you have personal car insurance, then you know that you receive an auto ID card with your insurance policy that includes all of the most essential information related to your policy.
 A certificate of insurance is basically the same thing.
 It provides your business a quick and easy way to prove that it is insured.